Monstera: Growing and Caring for Your Plant

 • Patience!
 Some cuttings take longer to root, especially in winter when growth slows down.

-How to best showcase a monstera?
+How to best showcase a Monstera?

-Best interiors for Monstera plants
+The Best Indoor Spaces for Monstera

-Monstera in terracotta pot
+Monstera in a terracotta pot

 You might also like…